 More than a Hotel

 Meetings and Banquets – Businesses have the opportunity to make their events stand out by hosting meetings and banquets at the Maison Dupuy.
-With beautiful accommodations and the excitement of Bourbon Street only two blocks away, attendees will certainly look forward to your meeting or banquet.
+With beautiful accommodations and the excitement of Bourbon Street only two blocks away, attendees will certainly look forward to your meeting and/or event.

 History - The Beginning of the Maison Dupuy